 Here is an explanation of what is at stake in talks between Britain and the EU on the so-called Northern Ireland protocol.

-THEPROTOCOL – Both the EU and Britain agreed that keeping the Northern Ireland/Ireland border open was essential to preserve the 1998 peace deal that ended three decades of violence, but argued over how to do this after Brexit.
+THEPROTOCOL – Both the EU and Britain agreed that keeping the Northern Ireland/Ireland border open was essential to preserving the 1998 peace deal that ended three decades of sectarian violence, but argued over how to do this after Brexit.

 The special arrangement, set out in a protocol, left British-ruled Northern Ireland inside the EU single market for goods, meaning it follows the rules of the bloc in this area, in particular for animal products such as meat and dairy.

-As a consequence, paperwork and checks are required for certain products from mainland Britain entering Northern Ireland, to prevent it becoming a backdoor for British goods such as sausages getting into the EU.
+As a consequence, paperwork and checks are required for certain goods entering Northern Ireland from mainland Britain, to prevent it becoming a backdoor for British goods such as sausages getting into the EU without checks.

 The Northern Irish Assembly can vote after four years on whether to retain the protocol.
 If a simple majority votes against, it would cease to apply after a further two years.

 PROBLEMS – Pro-British unionists say the protocol undermines peace by dividing them from the rest of the UK with an effective border in the Irish Sea.
-The discontent helped fuel the worst violence in the region for years in March and April.
-There are fears it could spike again during the “marching season” in July.
+The discontent helped fuel the worst violence in the region for years in March and April, though there has been little such turmoil since.